 The local economy has remained fairly stable for the past few years and is expected to remain that way for the near future.
 The sales tax base of the area should continue to grow with the current development of the I-20 service road area.
-Having two state universities in the parish helps keep the local economy stable as well.
+Because of the opening of several new restaurants and other businesses, we have more people shopping in Lincoln Parish vs. going to other parishes to do their shopping.
+Having two state universities in the parish also helps keep the local economy stable as well.
+There has been new construction at the two universities over the past two years as well as major improvements at some of the major manufacturing companies located with in the parish.
+Over the past three years there has been a large growth in oil and gas explorations in Lincoln Parish.
+The past two years showed growth of 119.62% for 2006 and 89.34% for 2007 in oil and gas alone.